roshan-pardeshi/AI-Video-Generation-System/README.md

 3. Paste your content or topic.
 4. Click "Generate Video Plan".

-The app outputs a structured plan with:
+The app outputs structured :

 - Title and summary
 - 5 scenes with narration, visuals, image prompts, and emotion